prajitdas/EBXPrivacy/README.md

 Things to do / check:

 * Ensure the Xposed framework is (still) installed using the Xposed installer
-* Ensure the XPrivacy application is stored on the internal storage and not moved to the SD-card or somewhere else
+* Ensure the EBXPrivacy application is stored on the internal storage and not moved to the SD-card or somewhere else
 	* Fairphone users, see [here](https://fairphone.zendesk.com/hc/en-us/articles/201154666-How-can-I-see-all-the-different-places-where-information-is-stored-on-my-phone-SD-Card-Internal-Storage-and-Phone-Storage-)
 * Ensure LBE Security Master is not installed (disabling is not enough)
 * Ensure the security center of MIUI is disabled (see [here](http://forum.xda-developers.com/showpost.php?p=55810186&postcount=12178))
-* In the Xposed installer, disable XPrivacy, wait a few seconds, and then enable it again.
+* In the Xposed installer, disable EBXPrivacy, wait a few seconds, and then enable it again.
 Then reboot.
 * Clear the (Dalvik) cache using the device's recovery

-The most common problem seems to be the storage location of the XPrivacy application.
+The most common problem seems to be the storage location of the EBXPrivacy application.

 If these suggestions don't help, please create an issue and provide a logcat (see [*Support*](#support)).

 <a name="FAQ50"></a>
 **(50) Do you have suggestions about additional privacy-related software?**

-IMHO, in addition to XPrivacy, you should at least install an ad blocker and a firewall:
+IMHO, in addition to EBXPrivacy, you should at least install an ad blocker and a firewall:
 * [AdAway](http://sufficientlysecure.org/index.php/adaway/) ([source code](https://github.com/dschuermann/ad-away))
 * [AFWall+](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall) ([source code](https://github.com/ukanth/afwall))